-All columns and data values in Sigma have a value type.
-A column or value's data type governs how it is displayed and what operations can be performed on it.
+All columns and data in Sigma have a data value type that governs how the data is displayed and what operations users can perform with that data.

 Summary of Content